 Indicator 3.5: "Individual expression" means that children are allowed to use art materials in their own creative way, and children are given the opportunity to select the subject matter of the art, the medium in the art activity, or use their own ideas in creating the art.
 General topics for art work or the art materials used can be selected by the adult, but the child should be able to decide the way in which they are used, within the rules of acceptable use.
 Craft projects that all look the same and coloring sheets do not count as examples of individual expression.
-Indicators 5.3 and 7.3: If only one child enrolled 18 months or older, observe two different instances with same child.
+Indicators 5.3 and 7.3: If only one child 18 months or older is observed doing art, observe two different instances with the same child.
+Indicator 7.4: At least 2 examples are required.